 It’s also one of the very few sports which is enjoyable to play by yourself when you need to disconnect from the world and with friends or with complete strangers.
 When playing in groups, you can make it a fun social outing more focused on having a good time or you can get competitive play for cash.

 For the more competitively minded player, the sport has a unique handicapping system that allows men, women, and juniors of all ages and abilities to compete on level terms at stroke or match play if you want.
 Even if you have a hard time breaking 100, with golf’s handicapping system, you have a chance to compete with players of all skill levels.

-For many golfers the beautiful surroundings of the course, the camaraderie of the game provide reward enough in themselves.
+For many golfers, the beautiful surroundings of the course, the camaraderie or the physical and technical challenges of the game provide reward enough in themselves.
 But there have always been those who like to add spice to their game by introducing an element of gambling.

 1. The Nassau

 The $2 or $5 Nassau is probably one of the most fun and easiest way to golf when betting with friends.

 But the original Nassau had nothing to do with gambling.
 It takes its name from the Nassau Country Club of Glen Cove, Long Island, one of a number of similar establishments founded and frequented by wealthy industrialists of the late nineteenth century.

 Matches between these clubs were keenly contested and often reported in the newspapers of the day, much to the embarrassment of those prominent individuals who found themselves on the wrong end of heavy defeats.
 The Nassau Captain, J B Coles Tappan, so the story goes, therefore devised a format whose most decisive possible result could not be reported as any worse than a 3-0 defeat.